kylestetz/CLNDR/README.md

     today: function(month){ }
   },

+  // use the 'touchstart' event instead of 'click'
+  useTouchEvents: false

   // this is called only once after clndr has been initialized and rendered.
   // use this to bind custom event handlers that don't need to be re-attached
   // every time the month changes (most event handlers fall in this category).